Sileina/Ipi_React/README.md

 ## Purpose

-This is an Introduction to react, we will learn some basic concept, providing a strong basics.
+This is an Introduction to react, we will learn some core concept, providing strong basics.

 * **JSX Syntax**
 * **Functional Component**